-Tish and Erika attended not just one but two of our tiny house workshops and we’ve stayed in touch since.
-Each time we received an update or saw some pictures on social media, our hearts welled with pride.
-Erika and Tish really, truly are a success story, going from not knowing how to build a tiny house (and never having built anything before), to completing a stunning hOMe inspired tiny house.
+Tish and Erika attended not just one but two of our tiny house workshops, and we've stayed in touch since.
+Each time we received an update or saw some pictures on social media, our hearts swelled with pride.
+Erika and Tish really, truly are a success story, going from not knowing how to build a tiny house (and never having built anything before) to completing a stunning hOMe inspired tiny house.
 It goes to show that with enough determination, passion, and commitment, even those who have no experience can learn how to build a tiny house!

 We're so excited to share your story!
 Please introduce yourselves.